zowe/docs-site/docs/user-guide/tls-configuration.md

 # Customizing Native TLS

 Zowe's servers have built-in TLS support to enable HTTPS connections.

 This is the default, and an alternative to using AT-TLS which is [documented here](./at-tls-configuration).

-:::info Required roles: security administrator
+:::info Required role: security administrator
 :::

 ## Server Parameters

 Each Zowe server can be customized either by defining attributes within the `zowe.network.server` object of the Zowe YAML configuration file.
 The same object can be put within an individual component's configuration, such as `components.zss.zowe.network.server` for ZSS, which will allow you to customize each component separate from others.

 Extensions are recommended to adhere to this configuration, but you must check with documentation for extensions to be sure.

 ### IP Addresses